agraboso/redux-api-middleware/README.md

 #### *Failure* type descriptors

-`payload` and `meta` functions will be passed the RSAA action itself, the state of your Redux store, and the raw server response &mdash; exactly as for *success* type descriptors.
+`payload` and `meta` functions will be passed the RSAA action itself, the state of your Redux store, and the raw server response if available.
 The `error` property of dispatched *failure* FSAs will always be set to `true`.

 For example, if you want the status code and status message of a unsuccessful API call in the `meta` property of your *failure* FSA, do the following.